eva-777/Reinforcement-Learning-algorithms/PPO/README.md

 # PPO-PyTorch

 ## Introduction
 - This code provides a single threaded PyTorch implementation of Proximal Policy Optimization (PPO) for OpenAI gym environments.
 - The algorithm can be implemented based on **On-policy** or **Off-policy** version.
 - The 'advantages' can be computed using **GAE (Generalized Advantage Estimate)** or **MC (Monte-Carlo) estimate**.

+## Tricks
+Here are some training tricks for stable and well-performing PPO implementation:
+- Torch random seed
+- Orthogonal initialization
+- Gradient clip
+- Value function clip
+- Learning rate decay

+#### Note
+- Some hyperparameters should be tuned or changed for using under customized or complex environments.
+- A thorough explaination of all the details for implementing best performing PPO can be found [here](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/).

 ## Usage
 - To train a new network : run `train.py`
 - To test a preTrained network : run `test.py`

-#### Note

-- Some hyperparameters should be tuned or changed for using under customized or complex environments.
-- A thorough explaination of all the details for implementing best performing PPO can be found [here](https://iclr-blog-track.github.io/2022/03/25/ppo-implementation-details/).

 ## Package version